rios0rios0/versainit/README.md

       - "pom.xml"
 ```

-Then, use `cd` to navigate to the directory of your project and run VersaInit.
-Below is an example of starting the program with VersaInit:
+Navigate to your project directory and run VersaInit with the following command:

 ```bash
 vinit -c versainit.yaml start
 ```

 For more information, you can run `vinit -h` to see the help message.

+## Contributing

+We welcome contributions!
+Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.